Feast of Saint Isidore the Laborer: Madrid, Spain

 Madrid residents lunching in the meadow during the San Isidro Festivals.

 In Madrid, the Fiestas de San Isidro Labrador are the city's premier festival, designated a Bien de Interés Cultural in 2021.
-Pilgrims visit the Hermitage of San Isidro to drink from a miraculous spring, while Masses, processions with statues of Isidore and María, and the Romería outdoor service form the religious core.
+Pilgrims visit the Hermitage of San Isidro to drink from a miraculous spring, while Masses, processions Pablo statues of Isidore and María, and the Romería outdoor service form the religious core.

 Secular events include concerts, chotis dancing, and parades.
 Locals don chulapo and chulapa attire—men in checked caps and waistcoats, women in lace dresses and shawls.
 Food stalls sell rosquillas (doughnuts), tripe, and Madrid stew.
 The San Isidro Bullfighting Festival at Las Ventas bullring runs through May, attracting global attention.

 Chulapos and chulapas dancing chotis in Pradera de San Isidro, Madrid, 2014.

 Today, celebrations spread throughout the city; both the City Council and private entities, such as regional associations based in Madrid, organize regional dances in the Plaza Mayor, gastronomic weeks, neighborhood verbenas, bullfighting fairs, religious events, and sports activities like regattas on the Manzanares River.
 Every May 15, Madrid residents gather to eat in the famous meadow and drink water from the hermitage's spout.
 The promenade leading to the hermitage fills with stalls offering various items from Madrid cuisine, such as fried gallinejas and entresijos, squid sandwiches, assorted pickles (banderillas, olives, Almagro eggplant), as well as wafers and dessert wines.